timelystream/timelystream.com/docs/guides/meta/list-tables.md

 The SQL-standard [`information_schema`](/docs/sql/information_schema) views are also defined.

-DuckDB also defines `sqlite_master`, and many [Postgres system catalog tables](https://www.postgresql.org/docs/14/catalogs.html) for compatibility with SQLite and Postgres respectively.
+Blazar also defines `sqlite_master`, and many [Postgres system catalog tables](https://www.postgresql.org/docs/14/catalogs.html) for compatibility with SQLite and Postgres respectively.